-Rubaiya is a Psychology graduate from the School of Arts and Social Sciences.
+Rubaiya is a Psychology graduate from the School of Health & Psychological Sciences.
 She chose City for the breadth of her course content.

 What made you apply to City?